clseibold/auragem_sis/server/textgame2/design.md

 * Each colonist has a productivity that determins the efficiency of the production at their workplace.
 The colonist productivity is based on the physical and mental health, stress, illness, and sleep statistics.

 ## Energy

+## Trade Routes and Constructing Them

+Before you can trade with others, you must have the following:
+* Trade routes that pass by your colony and theirs
+* Designated merchant workers
+* A merchant outpost building?

 ## Guided Tutorial and Wiki